moj-analytical-services/user-guidance/source/documentation/information-governance.md

 * Files stored in users' home directories are backed up to Amazon S3 automatically.
 * Previous versions of files stored in users' home directories are also backed up to Amazon S3.
 * Once files are deleted from a user's home directory, the backup is retained for a further 90 days and can be restored.
-* To request that a file be restored or to access a previous version of a file, contact the Analytical Platform team at [analytical_platform@digital.justice.gov.uk](mailto:analytical_platform@digital.justice.gov.uk).
+* To request that a file be restored or to access a previous version of a file, contact the Analytical Platform team at [analytical-platform@justice.gov.uk](mailto:analytical-platform@justice.gov.uk).

 ## Data movements